 Einigungsvertrag (German Unity Treaty)

-The 1990 treaty that officially unified East and West Germany and made Berlin a new Bundesland (state) and the capital of the Federal Republic of Germany was signed on August 31 and went into effect on 29 September of that year.
-The treaty designated October 3 as the day on which the German Democratic Republic officially would become part of the Federal Republic of Germany and subject to that nation’s constitution (Grundgesetz), and that is why the third day of October is now the national holiday.
+The 1990 treaty that officially unified East and West Germany and made Berlin a new Bundesland (state) and the capital of the Federal Republic of Germany was signed on August 31 and went into effect on September 29, 1990.
+The treaty designated October 3 as the day on which the German Democratic Republic officially would become part of the Federal Republic of Germany and subject to that nation’s constitution (Grundgesetz), and that is why the third day of October is now the German national holiday.

-By the way, German Unity Day is the only federal/national holiday in Germany!
+German Unity Day is the only federal, national holiday in Germany!
 All other bank holidays in Germany are determined by the states (Bundesländer), even if some of them are observed nationwide.

 A unique feature of German Unity Day is an observance in the capital city of one of Germany’s 16 states.
 Each year the state that is presiding over the Bundesrat (upper house) hosts the celebration, which includes a Bürgerfest (citizens festival).
-In 2011 an exception was made for North Rhine-Westphalia.
-Instead of the capital (Düsseldorf), the Unity Day festivities will take place in Bonn, the former West German capital.
+In 2011 an exception was made for the state of North Rhine-Westphalia.
+Instead of the capital (Düsseldorf), the Unity Day festivities took place in Bonn, the former West German capital.

 Key Dates in German History

 Also see: History of Germany

 - 1871 | Following the establishment of the German Empire (Deutsches Reich) there was no official national holiday, but Sedantag (commemorating a significant victory at the French town of Sedan during the Franco-Prussian War on 2 September 1870) was traditionally observed as the Prussian national day.